 Mission: The Northern Onondaga Public Libraries transform and enrich lives by connecting our members to information, ideas and imagination.
 We are committed to the development and sustainability of an engaged, vibrant community.

-NOPL 2012 Annual Report to the Community (PDF format)
+NOPL 2013 Report to the Community (PDF format)

 A brief history of the Northern Onondaga Public Library:

 The Northern Onondaga Public Library District (NOPL) was formed through a grass roots effort by community members who recognized that their growing communities needed better library service than could be offered by their three village libraries.
 Their dream was to secure for the future, libraries with adequate staffing and well-equipped facilities to meet the needs of their growing communities.

 These library leaders overcame the historical barriers of local rivalries and competition.
 They worked together and came up with a plan to change the structure of their libraries from three separate free association libraries to a single Special Legislative District Public Library.
 This significant change allows NOPL to go directly to the taxpayers of the district with an annual operating budget.